Go Back

 Each of the stories in The Big Swim encourages possibilities for greater personal satisfaction with lower environmental impacts.
 While exploring significant topics, such as sustainable forestry, nature-centered philosophy, or First Nations’ culture, the author discovers that the greatest adventure is learning to align how she lives with what she loves.
 By turning her own despair into action, she paves the way for us all to discover the many tools we have at hand to meet the biggest challenge humanity has ever faced.

 Carrie Saxifrage is a journalist and author whose work on First Nations responses to the proposed Northern Gateway Pipeline has garnered significant critical acclaim.
-Her research and analytic skills were honed as an environmental lawyer in the US.
+Her research and analytic skills were honed over the course of a successful career as an environmental lawyer in the US.
 Now she writes for the Vancouver Observer and homesteads on a remote BC island.
-Carrie's pursuit of adventure and love of nature has taken her up mountains like the Matterhorn and Chimborazo.
+Carrie’s pursuit of adventure and love of nature has taken her up mountains like the Matterhorn and Chimborazo.
 In 2006 she committed herself to the most life-affirming adventure yet: a low carbon lifestyle.